Roger-luo/FromFile.jl/README.md

 File identity is determined by filesystem location.

+If the specified file does not exist in the specified location, then an error is raised.

+Files are looked up relative to the filesystem location of the file in which the statement is written.

 As every file then imports its dependencies, then both of the major issues previously identified are resolved.

 ## Syntax